Panic disorder is an anxiety disorder where you regularly have sudden attacks of panic or fear.

 - focus on positive, peaceful and relaxing images

-- remember it isn't life-threatening
+- remember it is not life-threatening

 To reduce the chances of a further attack, it may also help to:

-- try activities like yoga and pilates to help you relax
+- try activities like yoga and Pilates to help you relax

 - learn breathing techniques to help ease symptoms